 Peer review honour roll

-The effectiveness and sustainability of NHMRC peer review processes depends on researchers with excellent track records and wide-ranging expertise in Australian and international health and medical research fields, who contribute as panel members and external assessors, and individuals from the broader community who independently observe and report on processes and proceedings used by NHMRC during peer review.
+The effectiveness and sustainability of NHMRC peer review processes depends on researchers with excellent track records and wide-ranging expertise in Australian and international health and medical research fields, who contribute as peer reviewers and external assessors, and individuals from the broader community who independently observe and report on processes and proceedings used by NHMRC during peer review.

-Yearly Honour Rolls of Peer Reviewers, Community Observers and External Assessors who have contributed to NHMRC peer review processes are provided below.
+Yearly honour rolls of peer reviewers, chairs, mentors, community observers and external assessors, who have contributed to NHMRC peer review processes, are provided at:

 NHMRC thanks all researchers for their contributions and asks institutions to include such service to medical research in their appointments and promotions activities.